Nelarius/playground/README.md

 * Integrate ImGui into a system
   * I need to figure out how to render textured panels isometrically using modern OpenGL
     * This is explained in `imgui/examples/opengl3_example/imgui_impl_glfw_gl3::CreateDeviceObjects()`
-    * I need to check that the `Texture` object wors as intended.
-    * I need to write the orthogonal projection matrix
   * Add event handling functions for the Ui system:
   * Add handler for text input event
   * add handler for keyup input event